 How the Coronavirus pandemic affects your business, and how are you Coping?

 Our business is global, and 95%+ of our clients connect with us virtually.
 A third of our staff is also based overseas.
 So we are used to working virtually.
 From an operational perspective, there have not been many changes.
 Probably the opposite, as our clients have all upped their games and learned to work virtually, making it even easier to collaborate and support them.
 There was some slowdown at the beginning of the pandemic, as a few clients canceled or delayed projects due to uncertainty in their business.
 But business stabilized after a few months and picked it up again.
 Customers want to accelerate their digital transformation and look at more efficient ways to build web applications to manage their business better.

 What specific tools, software, and management skills are you using to navigate this crisis?

-We were already operating in the cloud as we are a Google Business partner and leveraging the full range of Google technologies.
+We were already operating in the cloud, as we are a Google Business partner, and are leveraging the full range of Google technologies.
 Our team also works with the other leading cloud vendors, Microsoft and AWS.
-Our proprietary solution helps customers extend their investment in cloud-based coloration solutions and build custom solutions to modernize their operations.
+Our proprietary solution helps customers extend their investment in cloud-based collaboration platforms and build custom solutions to modernize their operations.
 Since 95% of our customers are located in other states or countries, a third of our staff lives in Latin America and Africa.
 This is the new business model.
 We’re blessed with all the innovations that vendors bring to the market to make this possible.